-Depending on your mindset, getting in the winter miles can either consist of a necessary commute in the dark or enjoying those beautifully crisp mornings.
-There is a certain beauty to those winter morning rides when a chill permeates the air and the fields seem to shimmer with diamond-like frost is draped serenely across the landscape.
+Depending on your mindset, getting in the winter miles can either consist of a necessary commute in the dark or enjoying those beautifully crisp rides.
+There is a certain beauty to those winter morning rides when a chill permeates the air and the fields seem to shimmer and diamond-like frost is draped serenely across the landscape.
 In our latest blog, we offer you our recommendations for how to turn winter miles into summer smiles.

 The winter survival guide